burhanshaikh/vardhamanbot/bot/data/rasa.md

 - i am going to be absent tomorrow so how much will be my attendance
 - i'm going to be absent tomorrow so what will be my attendance
 - i am going to be absent tomorrow so predict my attendance
+- if i am absent today what will be my attendance
+- if i take a leave today what will be my attendance
+- if i am absent tomorrow what will be my attendance

 ## intent:appreciation
 - good